Updated September 27, 2018.

 Adding a logo is a great way to brand your video and make sure viewers know that the content is coming from you.
-But when is it ideal to use your logo and how should you use it?
+But when is the right time to use your logo, and how should you use it?
 Read on for some best practices to help you get the most out of this feature.

-For example, when you’re posting a video online on sites like YouTube or Facebook, and your goal is to attract new customers, you should aim to capture viewers’ attention within the first 5 to 7 seconds of your video.
-We recommend using this time to wow viewers with photos and videos.
-Worried your brand won’t get the recognition it deserves?
-Viewers will still be able to see your company name and logo on the Facebook post or YouTube video page.
+For example, if you’re posting a video on sites like YouTube or Facebook, and your goal is to attract new customers, you should aim to capture viewers’ attention within the first 5 to 7 seconds of your video.
+We recommend using this time to wow viewers with photos and video clips rather than your logo, unless it’s truly exceptional in some way.

 On the other hand, when you’ve already got your viewer’s attention and don’t have to worry about wandering eyes, an intro logo can work well.
 Here are some examples:

-So before you add an intro logo, ask yourself the following question: Do you already have the viewers’ attention or are you trying to grab it?
+So before you add an intro logo, ask yourself the following question: Do you already have the viewers’ attention, or are you trying to grab it?
 If you already have it, include the intro logo.
 If you’re trying to capture it, leave it out.